scottymccormick/astrofloat/README.md

 	* Comets that are slightly attracted astronaut's path
 3. Only use arrow keys to move when a floating jetpack item is collected
 4. Play the game on a mobile device
+5. Click *Statistics* to view:
+		- Maximum level reached across all games
+		- Asteroids avoided in current game
+		- Asteroids hit in current game

 ## Wireframes
 #### Welcome Page